Ukraine digs in to fight Russia's looming eastern offensive

 Associated Press

-Experts say a full-scale offensive in the east could start within days, though questions remained about the ability of Russia’s depleted and demoralized forces to conquer much ground after Ukraine’s determined defenders repelled their push to capture the capital, Kyiv.
+The outcome of that confrontation could determine the course of the war, which has flattened cities, killed untold thousands and isolated Moscow economically and politically.
+Questions remain about the ability of Russia’s depleted and demoralized forces to conquer much ground after their advance on the capital, Kyiv, was repelled by determined Ukrainian defenders.

-Britain’s Defense Ministry reported Sunday that Russia’s armed forces were trying to compensate for mounting casualties by recalling personnel discharged in the past decade.
-The bulk of Ukraine’s military forces are in the east; estimates vary, but they are believed to number in the tens of thousands.
+Britain’s Defense Ministry reported Sunday that Russia’s armed forces were trying to compensate for mounting casualties by recalling veterans discharged in the past decade.

-Meanwhile, a senior U.S. official said Russia has appointed Gen. Alexander Dvornikov, one of its most seasoned military chiefs, to command the armed invasion of Ukraine that Moscow refers to as a “special military operation.”
+Meanwhile, a senior U.S. official said Russia appointed Gen. Alexander Dvornikov, one of its most seasoned military chiefs, to oversee the invasion that Moscow refers to as a “special military operation.”
 The official was not authorized to be identified and spoke on condition of anonymity.

-The new battlefield leadership follows Russia’s failed push to capture Ukraine’s capital, Kyiv, decision to prepare for what is expected to be a large, focused push to expand control in the country’s east.
+The new battlefield leadership comes as the Russian military prepares for what is expected to be a large, focused push to expand control in the country’s east.
 Russia-backed separatists have fought Ukrainian forces in the eastern Donbas region since 2014 and declared some territory there as independent republics.

-Dvornikov, 60, gained prominence as head of Russian forces that Moscow deployed to Syria in 2015 to shore up President Bashar Assad’s regime amid the country’s devastating civil war.
-Russian authorities do not generally confirm such appointments, and have said nothing about a new role for Dvornikov, who received the Hero of Russia medal, one of the country’s highest awards, from President Vladimir Putin in 2016.
+Dvornikov, 60, gained prominence as head of the Russian forces that were deployed to Syria in 2015 to shore up President Bashar Assad’s regime amid the country’s devastating civil war.
+Russian authorities do not generally confirm such appointments and have said nothing about a new role for Dvornikov, who received the Hero of Russia medal, one of the country’s highest awards, from President Vladimir Putin in 2016.

-U.S. national security adviser Jake Sullivan, speaking on American broadcaster CNN’s “State of the Union” program Sunday, played down the possible significance of the general’s appointment on the course of the war.
+U.S. national security adviser Jake Sullivan, speaking Sunday on CNN’s “State of the Union,” played down the significance of the appointment.

 “What we have learned in the first several weeks of this war is that Ukraine will never be subjected to Russia,” Sullivan said.
 “It doesn’t matter which general President Putin tries to appoint.”